Del Amitri (album)

-Del Amitri (stylised as del Amitri) is the eponymous debut album by the Scottish rock band Del Amitri, released in May 1985 by Chrysalis Records.
+Del Amitri (stylised as del Amitri) is the debut album by the Scottish rock band Del Amitri, released in May 1985 by Chrysalis Records.

 Two singles were released, "Sticks and Stones, Girl" (with B-side "The King Is Poor" and "The Difference Is" as an additional track on the 12-inch) and a rerecorded version of "Hammering Heart" (with B-side "Lines Running North" along with a live version of "Brown Eyed Girl" on the 12-inch).
 Neither single charted.
 A CD reissue in 2003 included the four bonus tracks.

 Background

 Del Amitri had released their debut single "Sense Sickness" in 1983 on the Glasgow indie label NoStrings Records.
 They recorded their first Peel session in March 1984, which led to a deal with Chrysalis Records later in the year.
 After an unsuccessful session at Britannia Row Studios in London with former frontman of Television, Tom Verlaine, producing, the band recorded their first album with producer Hugh Jones at Park Lane Studio in Glasgow.

 Before the release of the album's first single, Melody Maker magazine heard a cassette tape of work in progress and put the band on the cover of their February 1985 issue, dubbing them "the hottest new twang of '85".
 No single was released at the time to capitalise on this, and the album failed to chart when released in May 1985.
 In the Del Amitri biography on AllMusic, James Christopher Monger wrote that the album was released "amidst a tidal wave of hype, but their signature blend of new wave and country folk isolated audiences and critics alike, resulting in their inevitable departure from the Chrysalis family."